blarson1105/sigma-wiki/Specification.md

    selection and not filter
 ```

+### Value Modifiers

+The values contained in Sigma rules can be modified by *value modifiers*.
+Value modifiers are
+appended after the field name with a pipe character `|` as separator and can also be chained, e.g.
+`fieldname|mod1|mod2: value`.
+The value modifiers are applied in the given order to the value.

+#### Modifier Types

+There are two types of value modifiers:

+* *Transformation modifiers* transform values into different values, like the two Base64 modifiers
+  mentioned above.
+Furthermore, this type of modifier is also able to change the logical operation
+  between values.
+Transformation modifiers are generally backend-agnostic.
+Means: you can use them
+  with any backend.
+* *Type modifiers* change the type of a value.
+The value itself might also be changed by such a
+  modifier, but the main purpose is to tell the backend that a value should be handled differently
+  by the backend, e.g. it should be treated as regular expression when the *re* modifier is used.
+  Type modifiers must be supported by the backend.

+Generally, value modifiers work on single values and value lists.
+A value might also expand into
+multiple values.

+#### Currently Available Modifiers

+##### Transformations

+* *contains*: puts `*` wildcards around the values, such that the value is matched anywhere in the
+  field.
+* *all*: Normally, lists of values were linked with *OR* in the generated query.
+This modifier
+  changes
+  this to *AND*.
+This is useful if you want to express a command line invocation with different
+  parameters where the order may vary and removes the need for some cumbersome workarounds.
+* *base64*: The value is encoded with Base64.
+* *base64offset*: If a value might appear somewhere in a base64-encoded value the representation
+  might change depending on the position in the overall value.
+There are three variants for shifts
+  by zero to two bytes and except the first and last byte the encoded values have a static part in
+  the middle that can be recognized.

+##### Types

+* *re*: value is handled as regular expression by backends.
+Currently, this is only supported by
+  the Elasticsearch query string backend (*es-qs*).
+Further (like Splunk) are planned or have
+  to be implemented by contributors with access to the target systems.

 ### TimeFrame

 A relative time frame definition using the typical abbreviations for day, hour, minute, second.